Sharp Convergence to the Half-Space for Mullins-Sekerka in the Plane: Geometric Harmonic Analysis

 for all functions $g$ (uniquely determined modulo constants) such that $[g] \in \H_s$.
 By duality, this can be extended to $s\in[-1,0]$.
-In this sense, we may think of $\H_s$ also as a space containing functions, not equivalence classes. \end{notation}
+In this sense, we may think of $\H_s$ as a space containing functions rather than equivalence classes. \end{notation}